2do2go/mongodbext/README.md

-This is extension for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that imports patched collection object and allows to add hooks on write operations, such as insert, update and remove
+This is extension for [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) that imports patched collection object and allows to add hooks on write operations, such as insert, update and remove.
+It also allows to create collection that will throw error in findOne method if no item had been returned.

 ## Installation